Volunteering Step-by-Step

 planned enlistment date and will have to wait for the next one.

-Get the following documents:
+Get the following documents (this

 - Confirmation stating that you